AdobeDocs/experience-manager-64.en/help/communities/using/search-implementation.md

 ### Default Search Properties {#default-search-properties}

-Following are some of the searchable properties used for various Communities features :
+Following are some of the searchable properties used for various Communities features:

 | **Property** |**Data Type** |
 |---|---|